petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 it will need to cache outputs and only rerun stages when the cache becomes invalidated.

-Lastly, the platform they're working in should also make it easy to share artifacts there so it's less tempting to export the interactively created version.
+Lastly, the collaboration platform on which they're working (the "GitHub for science") should make it easy to share artifacts from the pipeline so it's less tempting to export an interactively created version.

 ## If we build it...

-Automation presents a huge potential for increasing the pace (and fun) of scientific discovery, but the cost of single button reproducibility---the standard we should strive for---is still too high for most researchers.
+Automation presents a huge potential for increasing the pace (and reducing the stress) of scientific discovery, but the cost of single-button reproducibility---the standard we should strive for---is still too high for most researchers.
 Many simply don't have the time or desire to become